 For this communication to proceed orderly the International Civil Aviation Organization (ICAO) has developed or prescribed standard procedures.
 This will help communicating the much needed information in a timely manner and alert others on the same frequency.

 At the same time the aircraft transponder should be set accordingly: Mode A/C/S and code 7700 for emergency if you were not flying with an assigned code.
 Other preset transponder codes are available for radio loss or hijack situations.
-Read our article on transponder codes for more information about it.
+Read our article on transponder codes for more information about those.

 The receiving station should acknowledge the call and provide assistance, coordinate and alert the appropriate facilities and possible rescue coordinator.